pudly/schmopera-hugo/content/articles/graceful-exits-double-standards.md

 ---
-title: Graceful exits & double standards
+title: "Graceful exits &amp; double standards"
 ---

 "You don't want people to be saying, 'Oh my God, please stop...Or, 'I heard her when.'"